-Domain blocking does not block IPs or stop IP connections from going through.
-It intercepts the DNS request to look up a domain name.
+On the ThreatBlockr the use of Domain Lists is to intercept DNS requests to look up a domain name.
+This does not block IPs or stop IP connections from going through.
 It is important to note, when encrypted DNS is enabled, the ThreatBlockr is unable to see the the domain name in the DNS request.
 Due to this, the ThreatBlockr is unable to allow or deny any Domains when encrypted DNS is enabled.

 Domain Denied Lists

-Once a domain has been looked up, if the domain is not on a denied list, it allowed the DNS request to proceed to the original destination server.
-If the domain is on a denied list, then the Bandura Cyber ThreatBlockr will return a NX domain, a non-existent domain response to the user to prevent their application from continuing to connect to the blocked domain.
+Once a domain has been looked up, if the domain is not on a denied list, it allows the DNS request to proceed to the original destination server.
+If the domain is on a denied list, then the Bandura Cyber ThreatBlockr will return a a non-existent (NX) domain response to the user to prevent their application from continuing to connect to the blocked domain.

 If you add the domain to the denied list and that DNS request has already been cached by an internal DNS server, then the ThreatBlockr will not see the outbound DNS request as it is being handled by the internal server.
 When adding a domain to the denied list, it is recommended to flush cache on the internal DNS server.